-Bradley Beal returns, but Wizards fall flat and snap five-game winning streak
+Bradley Beal returns, but Wizards fall flat, and five-game winning streak is snapped

 Washington’s all-star guard returned to D.C. on Tuesday morning and was able to travel with the team to Charlotte that afternoon but said he struggled to lock in mentally at first after spending the weekend mourning his grandmother with family.

 “It’d be lying if I said [the game] was easy, still a little tough,” Beal said.
-“My body felt good … more so it was just getting myself into the mind frame of being ready to play, and that was tough.
+“My body felt good. . . .
+More so it was just getting myself into the mind frame of being ready to play, and that was tough.
 That was tough.
 Because I use basketball as my getaway, but it reminds me of her a lot.”